jimjonesbr/oai_fdw/README.md

 ```
 ## [Error Handling](https://github.com/jimjonesbr/oai_fdw/blob/master/README.md#error-handling)

 If there is a network error or other condition that results in the loss of an incomplete list response, the OAI Foreign Data Wrapper will re-issue the most recent call, including the last resumptionToken to continue the list request sequence.
-The number of attempts and their interval are defined by the `connect_retry` and `connect_timeout` defined at the [CREATE SERVER](#create-server) statement.
+The number of attempts is defined by the `connect_retry` and `connect_timeout` defined at the [CREATE SERVER](#create-server) statement.

 If the OAI Foreign Data Wrapper receives a `badResumptionToken` error during a sequence of incomplete list requests it will assume that the `resumptionToken` has either expired or is invalid in some other way.
 There is no way to resume the list request sequence in this case; the user must start the list request again.